npm/npm/README.md

 If you run npm without root privileges, and it doesn't have to do either of these things, then no error will occur.

-npm will automatically attempt to escalate permissions (generally by prompting for your password) if it attempts to *remove* a file and fails with an EPERM or EACCES error.
-No other permission escalation is attempted.

-This is a departure from npm's history, and comes at long last.

 ## More Fancy Installing